cwru-eecs-373/ecse_373_ariac/README.md

 ### ROS Noetic

-This package has been updated to work with an updated version of the ARIAC 2019 package on ROS Noetic.
-The update is incomplete of the ARIAC 2019 package, however, and there are some limitations.
-The environment and trial configurations cannot be udated as the python script used to generate them does not work with python3.
+This package was created for the ARIAC 2019 package which natively supported ROS Melodic.
+That package has been updated, but incompletely because of a bug in the Python3 package of `empy`.
+That bug has been fixed but not released in Ubuntu Focal at this time.

-Static files for `arm1.urdf.xacro`, `gear.urdf.xacro`, and `gear.world` have been generated and copied into this package.
+Static files for `arm1.urdf.xacro`, `gear.urdf.xacro`, and `gear.world` have been generated and copied into this package as a work around to the bug.
 The `gear.launch` file was also generated and copied into this package and is now included directly from the `ecse_373_ariac.launch` file.
-The `ecse_373_ariac.launch` file was updated to use the static files by default, can work the old way by invoking the launch file with `python:=true`.
+The `ecse_373_ariac.launch` file was updated to be able to use the static files.
+In order to use the work around, use this launch command with an argument for the launch file.

-The issue preventing full updating is in the `em` module for python3 which does not seem to actually work with python3 even though it is distributed as such.
-At this time, a bug report is underdevelopment, but has not yet been submitted.
+> `roslaunch ecse_373_ariac ecse_373_ariac.launch python:=false`

+Included in this package is a patch that can be applied to the em.py file if administrative privileges are available.

+> ```sudo patch /usr/lib/python3/dist-packages/em.py < `rospack find ecse_373_ariac`/patches/empy.patch ```

+If this patch is applied, the package will work as usual.
+When the bug in `empy` is fixed, the elements of this package that exist to work around it will be removed.

 ## Explanation